Niloy333/Wearanize_plus/README.md

 ### `read_PlugNPlay_EDF.py`

-- Provides example code to read individual EDF files and extract information from multiple EDF files using Python.
+- Provides example code to read individual EDF files and extract information from multiple EDF files of the PlugNPlay version using Python.
-- Note: The raw signals are stored in the Float32 datatype.
-However, they are usually read in Float64.
-To save space, convert them to Float32.
 - Note: Storing raw signals from all EDF files simultaneously requires substantial memory.

 ### `read_PlugNPlay_EDF.m`

-- Provides example code to read individual EDF files and extract information from multiple EDF files using MATLAB.
+- Provides example code to read individual EDF files and extract information from multiple EDF files of the PlugNPlay version using MATLAB.
 - Note: Storing raw signals from all EDF files simultaneously requires substantial memory.

 ### `PlugNPlay_preparation / create_PlugNPlay_parquet.py`